-So, maybe you have heard about CBD oil and you are wondering if it will help you.
-Maybe it will and maybe it won’t but it’s certainly worth a try!
+So, maybe you have heard about CBD oil, and you are wondering if it will help you.
+Maybe it will, and perhaps it won’t, but it’s certainly worth a try!
 How many people have said to you, “Oh, you have pain?
 Don’t try CBD.
-I tried it and it didn’t work.”
+I tried it, and it didn’t work.”
 No one has ever said that to me.
-If they say that to you, ignore them because you are you and it’s up to you to figure out what works for your body.
+If they say that to you, ignore them because you are you, and it’s up to you to figure out what works for your body.

 I think I am done rambling now; I have made my point.
-This is the part of the article where I am supposed to place a link to my website where I sell CBD oil.
+I have arrived at the part of the article where I am supposed to place a link to my website where I sell CBD oil.
 Guess what?
-I’m not going to because I really don’t care about making a bunch of money.
-Now that my pain is under control, I’m doing just fine being a cleaning lady and I’m making enough money to pay my bills.
+I’m not going to because I don’t care about making a bunch of money.
+Now that my pain is under control, I’m doing just fine being a cleaning lady, and I’m making enough money to pay my bills.